Real Estate Law

 • Mortgage over real estate properties

-• Long-term leases (with a duration period exceeding nine years)
+• Long-term leases (with a duration exceeding nine years)

-First, land owners can prove their ownership over real estate property via notarial deeds or their transcription by the AED.
-Secondly, a document evidencing the transcription can be obtained upon written request of the owner to the AED.
+Landowners can prove their ownership over real estate property via the notarial deeds or their transcription by the AED.
+Another way to prove ownership is by a document evidencing the transcription which can be obtained from the AED upon the owner’s written request.

 Can a title search be conducted online?

-Only public administrations, administrations of municipalities, public entities operating in the real estate sector, geometers, bailiffs and notaries may perform an online search of title.
+Yes, but only public administrations, administrations of municipalities, public entities operating in the real estate sector, geometers, bailiffs and notaries may perform an online title search with the Mortgage Register.

 Can foreigners own real property?
 Are there nationality restrictions on land ownership?

-Foreigners are entitled to own real property in the same way as nationals; there are no nationality restrictions on land ownership.
+Foreigners (individuals and legal entities) are entitled to own real estate property, directly or indirectly, in the same way as nationals.
+There are no nationality restrictions under Luxembourg law on landownership.

 Can the government expropriate real property?

-Real estate property owners can be expropriated by the government only in case of public interest.
-Appropriate financial compensation must be paid to an expropriated owner according to Article 16 of the Constitution and Article 545 of the LCC, notably according to administrative procedure and regulations.
+Real estate property can be expropriated from the owner by the government only in case of public interest.
+Appropriate financial compensation must be paid to an expropriated owner according to Article 16 of the Constitution and Article 545 of the LCC, notably according to administrative procedure and regulations and, in particular, the Luxembourg Law of 15 March 1979 on expropriation for public utility, as amended.

 How can real estate be held?